 Why you'll love this recipe

 Greek-Inspired.
-The combination of lemon, oregano, and balsamic gives this dish a classic Greek taste that’s fresh, zesty, and flavourful.
-Really like lemon?
-Try my Lemon Chicken, or my Lemon Chicken Mediterranean Orzo for a creamier version with added Feta.
+The combination of lemon, oregano, and balsamic gives this dish a classic Greek taste like my Lemon Chicken Mediterranean Orzo which is a creamier version.

 Seasonal & Budget-Friendly.
-With Mediterranean vegetables like eggplant, zucchini, capsicum, and cherry tomatoes in peak season during spring, this meal is both affordable and packed with fresh flavour.
+With Mediterranean vegetables in peak season during spring, this meal is both affordable and packed with fresh flavour.
 Any leftovers can be used in a Mediterranean Vegetable Salad.

 Hot or Cold.
-It can be enjoyed either way like my Air Fryer Gnocchi or Pesto Orzo Pasta Salad.
+It can be enjoyed either way like my other orzo recipes including my cajun chicken orzo bake.

 Ingredients

 Orzo.
 Also called Risoni in Australia.
-A small rice-shaped pasta that absorbs flavours, making it perfect for Mediterranean dishes.
+A small rice-shaped pasta that absorbs flavours.
+I really like that it tastes good hot or cold.

 Chicken.
-I used breast as they're very cost effective, but you could swap for chicken thighs which are slightly more tender.
+I used breast as they're very cost effective, but you could swap for chicken thighs which are slightly more tender, you'll just need to adjust your cooking time as they're often thinner.

 Mediterranean Vegetables.
 Vegetables like Eggplant, Red Pepper (Capsicum), Zucchini and Tomatoes are in-season during Spring so a lot of my Meal Prep Recipes during this time of year features these vegetables as they are affordable and accessible.